helium/HIP/0077-solana-parameters.md

 ### Landrush Period

 HIP-51 specified a 7 day landrush period.
-Due to the fact that the migration will likely happen between UTC days, we feel that it is better to extend the landrush period to 10 days to guarentee that everyone in every time zone has a minimum of 7 days to get the landrush bonus.
+Due to the fact that the migration will likely happen between UTC days, we feel that it is better to extend the landrush period to 10 days to guarantee that everyone in every time zone has a minimum of 7 days to get the landrush bonus.

 ### Launch Date